Student Development & Counseling Services

 WPI has a comprehensive and progressive approach to preventing sexual misconduct in the WPI community.
 Through the Equal Opportunity & Outreach Office, WPI's commitment to providing a learning, living, and working environment free from gender-based discrimination is reinforced and supported.

-The Alcohol & Drug (AOD) Task Force brings students and staff together to discuss substance use culture on campus, and create and maintain a healthy environment at WPI.
+Alcohol & Other Drug (AOD) education is a campus-wide effort that brings students and staff together to create and maintain a healthy environment at WPI for all.
 Questions about the program can be emailed to Sabrina Rebecchi.

 The COVID-19 pandemic has had a major effect on our lives.
 The CDC recommends that if stress is getting in the way of your daily activities for several days in a row, you should reach out for help.
 You can contact WPI’s Student Development & Counseling Center by calling 508-831-5540 or by emailing sdcc@wpi.edu.
 Your conversations with SDCC are confidential.